nus-cs3281/2023/students/MarcusTXK/knowledge.md

 ### Pug

-Pug is a templating engine that integrates well with vue, allowing for cleaner and more concise HTML code with the use of whitespace and indentation for structure.
+Pug is a templating engine that integrates well with Vue, allowing for cleaner and more concise HTML code with the use of whitespace and indentation for structure.
 By removing the need for closing tags, Pug attempts to make code more readable and organized.
 Its support for variables, mixins, and inheritance facilitates code reusability and modular design, improving the overall structure and readability of templates.

 ### Cypress